Once you find the perfect tree, you’ve still got to get it in the ground!

 Tree and Plant Installation Prices: How Much Does a Tree Cost to Plant?

 “Well, a lot of factors come into play when deciding the cost of planting a tree.
 But when it comes down to it, it’s all time-based.
-If the tree is bigger or you want it planted in a hard-to-reach location, then it will take more time and cost more,” explains Jeff Newborn of Davey’s Kansas City, Missouri office.
+If the tree is bigger or you want it planted in a hard-to-reach location, then it will take more time and cost more,” explains manager of Davey’s Kansas City, Missouri office.

 What factors determine the cost to plant a tree?